-- Warhammer 40000 has a number of ray-gun-wielding troops.
+- Warhammer 40,000 has a number of ray-gun-wielding troops.
 For brevity's sake, probably the most exotic is the Necron Gauss Flayer, an electromagnetic Disintegrator Ray that shoots bolts of green lightning that can break down the Weak Force that holds matter together, tearing its target apart at the molecular level.
 The catch?
 The ray has to be fired through a crystal with exact specifications, right down to the atom, so it's virtually impossible for any other race to emulate.

 - The standard Imperial raygun are classified as 'las weapons'.
 They fire a laser beam capable of blowing a man's arm off (they've been most often been compared to midrange caliber rifles in terms of kinetic force).
 Though they're unfavorably compared to flashlights, they're almost invariably fielded in huge numbers.